F5Networks/marathon-bigip-ctlr/docs/includes/f5-csi_m/1_ref_prerequisites.rst

 - BIG-IP partitions that correspond to the Marathon apps.
 - The official F5 ``f5-marathon-lb`` image pulled from the `F5 Docker registry`_.

-.. [*] Admin access to the BIG-IP is only required to create the partitions the CSC will manage.
-Users with permission to configure objects in the partition can do so via the CSC.
+.. [*] Admin access to the BIG-IP is only required to create the partitions the CSI will manage.
+Users with permission to configure objects in the partition can do so via the CSI.